Randomno/CPSC/README.md

 https://www.apachefriends.org/xampp-files/5.6.33/xampp-win32-5.6.33-0-VC11-installer.exe

-Download this as a zip and extract the contents of the folder into C:\xampp\htdocs.
+Download this as a zip and extract the contents of the folder into D:\xampp\htdocs.